 Change application navigation using the SiteMap

-Site map enables you to control the application navigation and other options in Dynamics 365 such as editing labels, adding or changing icons, and adding or changing elements.
+The site map enables you to control the application navigation (menus) and other options in Dynamics 365 for Customer Engagement such as editing labels, adding or changing icons, and adding or changing elements.

 Configuration options available by using the SiteMap

 The following sections describe common tasks that can be performed by using the

 All of the text displayed in the default

 ResourceId attribute to specify the text.
 You should not change or remove the